-Advocates for this family law reform movement want to see fathers have a greater opportunity to share physical and legal custody of their children.
-It also wants to see mothers taking greater responsibility for the financial support of their minor children.
+Advocates for this family law reform movement want to see fathers have more opportunities to share custody of their children.
+They also want to see children's mothers take greater responsibility for the financial support of their minor children.

-This article provides an overview of the fathers' rights movement in its various forms.
+This article provides an overview of fathers' rights activism in its various forms.

 Formation of the Fathers' Rights Movement

-The fathers' rights movement began in the United States as a result of higher rates of divorce in the 1960s and 70s.
-Many fathers' rights proponents began their advocacy after personal experiences in divorce or custody battles.
-Fathers felt they were unjustly left with little access to their children although they were responsible for alimony and child support payments.
+Some fathers' rights proponents began their advocacy after personal experiences in custody battles.
+Fathers felt they had little access to their children, but were responsible for alimony and child support payments.

 Fathers' rights supporters assert that courts too often presume that a mother should have primary custody of a child.
-Some say that family courts are too easily influenced by the false claims of abuse brought by mothers, an assertion that has been criticized by domestic violence researchers.
+Some say that family courts are too easily influenced by false allegations of domestic violence and child abuse from mothers or second wives.
+This assertion has been criticized by domestic violence researchers.

 Greater Parenting Time for Fathers

-It used to be the case that sole custody by the mother was the norm, with visitation by the non-custodial father used to be the norm.
-Now the trend is for judges to order shared physical and legal custody.
-They recognize the established research that children benefit from having a consistent, stable, strong relationship with both parents.
+Sole custody by the mother with visitation by the non-custodial father used to be the norm.
+Now the trend is for judges to order shared physical and legal custody during court proceedings.

 Parenting Time Interference

-Interference with parenting time can make it difficult for fathers to maintain a relationship with their children.
-Parenting time interference is physically preventing visitation or restricting communication between parent and child.
-Parenting time interference can result in civil contempt charges if the parenting agreement is court-ordered.
-It can even result in criminal charges.
+Interference with parenting time can make it difficult for fathers to have a relationship with their children.
+Parenting time interference is physically preventing visitation or communication between parent and child.
+It can result in civil contempt charges or even criminal charges.

 When fathers take time to bond with a new child, the whole family benefits.
 Yet, many fathers get little time off when a child is born or adopted.
-Though the federal Family and Medical Leave Act provides guaranteed (unpaid) leave for a worker with a new child, that law only covers about half of the workforce.
-Furthermore, many fathers find taking unpaid leave to be impractical and fear stigma or retaliation for leaving work to spend time with a newborn.
+The Family and Medical Leave Act provides leave for a worker with a new child.
+But it only covers about half of the workforce.
+Furthermore, many fathers find taking unpaid leave to be impractical.
+They may fear stigma or retaliation for leaving work to spend time with a newborn.

-Many in the fathers' rights movement have called for the expansion of paternity leave, paid leave, and greater protections for fathers who exercise their right to paternity leave.
+Many have called for the expansion of paternity leave and paid leave.
+They want greater protections for fathers who exercise their right to paternity leave.

 Family Planning Decisions

-Father's rights advocates have argued that fathers should have a greater right to participate in decisions such as abortion and adoption.
-An expectant father, for example, currently doesn't have a legal right to be informed of an abortion and his consent isn't required to terminate a pregnancy.
+Father's rights advocates argue that fathers should have a greater right to take part in abortion and adoption decisions.
+A father currently doesn't have a legal right to be informed of an abortion.
+His consent isn't required to end a pregnancy.

-Some fathers have made the controversial argument that fathers should have the right to "financial abortion."
-When a pregnant woman continues a pregnancy against the father's wishes, he should be allowed to disclaim financial responsibility for the child.
+Some fathers have argued that they should have the right to "financial abortion."
+They argue that when a pregnant woman continues a pregnancy against the father's wishes, he should be allowed to disclaim financial responsibility for the child.

-Finally, fathers should have the right to adopt their child if the mother gives up custody through adoption or child welfare proceedings.
-Advocates believe this right should extend to unwed fathers who haven't established legal paternity.
+Advocates argue that fathers should have the right to adopt if the mother gives up custody.
+Advocates say this should extend to unwed fathers who haven't established legal paternity.

 Child Support Reform

 Many fathers have called for child support reform.
-They argue that guidelines are arbitrary and give mothers a financial incentive to divorce and seek sole custody.
-Fathers have advocated for child support systems that take the incomes of both parents into account and acknowledge nonfinancial forms of support.
+They argue that child support guidelines give mothers incentives to divorce and seek sole custody.
+Fathers have advocated for child support systems that acknowledge nonfinancial forms of support.

-Many fathers' rights supporters have also noted that courts can be unsympathetic when a father falls behind in support payments.
+Fathers' rights supporters have noted that courts can be unsympathetic when a father falls behind in payments.
 While all courts allow for the modification of a child support order, arrearages can add up.
-"Deadbeat dad" laws can result in fathers ending up in jail and losing their licenses.
+"Deadbeat dad" laws can result in parental alienation and fathers ending up in jail.
 That makes it even harder to pay support.

-Have Your Rights Been Violated?
-A Fathers' Rights Attorney Can Help
+Have Your Parental Rights Been Violated?
+A Fatherhood Attorney Can Help

 Fathers seeking to protect their rights as parents don't need to go it alone.
-If you have questions about divorce, parenting time, or custody, contact a qualified family law attorney who can answer your questions.
+Have questions about parenting time, children's rights, or child custody?
+Contact a family law attorney.